bashikr/text2xml/README.md

 </people>
 ```
 #### How to use it:
-1. Clone the repo
+1. Clone the repo as follows:

+    `git clone git@github.com:bashikr/text2xml.git`
-2. Navigate to the root of the repository
+1. Navigate to the root of the repository
-3. Execute the command line `npm install` in the terminal
+1. Execute the command line `npm install` in the terminal
-4. Run node index.js
+1. Run `node index.js`
-5. Give the name of the text file you want to convert to xml with the **.txt** extension.
-Obs!
-The file should be in the same directory.
+1. Give the name of the text file you want to convert to xml with the **.txt** extension.
+    `Obs!
+The file should be in the same directory.`

 #### Test cases:
-you have some test scenarios where one can see what happens if one:
+There are some test scenarios as text files.
+They are placed in a folder called `tests`. when executing them one can see what happens if he/she:

 1. Writes more than one letter in the tag cell inside the text file.
 2. Writes a tag that is not like P, T, A, F or p, t, a, f.
 3. Removes the last cell of a line.
 4. Adds an empty line to the text file.
+5. Adds more than one child tag to the family parent tag.
+6. If the first tag is not P or p.